EnterpriseDB/barman/new_docs/user_guide/commands/barman/restore.inc.rst

 ``--tablespace``
-    Specify tablespace relocation rule. ``NAME`` is the tablespace name and ``LOCATION`` is the recovery host destination path to recover the tablespace.
+    Specify tablespace relocation rule. ``NAME`` is the tablespace name and ``LOCATION`` is the recovery host destination path to restore the tablespace.

 ``--target-action``
     Trigger the specified action when the recovery target is reached.
 This option